httplouis/Travilink-mobile/README.md

-# TraviLink Mobile
+# TraveLink Mobile

-Mobile application for TraviLink - Smart Campus Transport System.
+Mobile application for TraveLink - Smart Campus Transport System.
 This app provides the requester (faculty/staff) view for viewing and tracking transportation requests.

 ## 📌 About

-TraviLink Mobile is a cross-platform mobile application built with React Native (Expo), TypeScript, and Supabase.
+TraveLink Mobile is a cross-platform mobile application built with React Native (Expo), TypeScript, and Supabase.
 It provides faculty and staff with a mobile interface to view their transportation requests, track approval status, view their schedule, and receive real-time notifications.

 ---